Marchev-Science/Summer.School.2023/programme.md

 # Programme

 The programme is subject to constant change, so make sure to check it regularly.
+All supporting materials and recorded videos are linked in the classes.
 You could see the [video playlist...](https://youtube.com/playlist?list=PLX9ryRl9v7BA0HCjbFffJC7Jnd3KIzAd0)